Ancillary Justice: Television adaptation

 The novel was optioned for television in October 2014 by the production company Fabrik and Fox Television Studios.
 Leckie wrote that the producers responded positively to her concerns about how the ungendered, dark-skinned Radchaai characters could be presented in a visual medium.
+She later wrote that the option had been exercised, but that the project had collapsed in 2024.